recseclabs/thm-writeups/README.md

 # thm-writeups
-A collection of write-ups, reports, &amp; other documentation for TryHackMe
+A collection of write-ups, reports, &amp; other documentation as I journey through TryHackMe.